 execute_fetcher_tasks() is broken out mainly to organize our code.
 This coroutine accepts outfile as a parameter, which will serve as the destination for data we end up parsing.
 Taking this line-by-line:

-• async with ClientSession(headers=HTTP_HEADERS) as session: Unlike the Python requests library, aiohttp enables us to open a client-side session that creates a connection pool that allows for up to 100 active connections at a single time.
-Because we're going to make under 200 requests, the amount of time it will take to fetch all these URLs will be comparable to the time it takes Python to fetch two under normal circumstances.
+• async with ClientSession(headers=HTTP_HEADERS) as session: Unlike the Python requests library, aiohttp enables us to open a client-side session that creates a connection pool that allows for up to 100 active connections simultaneously.
+Because we will make under 200 requests, the time it will take to fetch all these URLs will be comparable to the time it takes Python to fetch two under normal circumstances.

 • create_tasks(): This function we're about to define accepts three parameters.
 The first is the async ClientSession we just opened a line earlier.
 Next, we have the urls_to_fetch variable (imported earlier in our script).
 This is a simple Python list of strings, where each string is a URL parsed from our earlier "input" CSV.
 That logic is handled elsewhere via a simple function (and not important for this tutorial).
 Lastly, outfile is passed along, as we'll be writing to this file later.
 With these parameters, create_tasks() will create a task for each of our 174 URLs.
 Each of these will download the contents of the given URL to the target directory.
 This function returns the tasks but will not execute them until we give the word, which happens via...